fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 You can retrieve the results of a live query using the [standard WebSocket API](#https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications).

 Before you retrieve the live query results, you must create a live query campaign by running the live query.
-See the documentation for the [Run live query](#run-live-query) endpoint to create a live query campaign.
+Use the [Run live query](#run-live-query) or [Run live query by name](#run-live-query-by-name) endpoints to create a live query campaign.

+Note that live queries are automatically cancelled if this method is not called to start retrieving the results within 60 seconds of initiating the query.

 `/api/v1/fleet/results/websockets`